purpleprotocol/purplecoin_cli/README.md

 Only includes a commmand to generate a simple encrypted wallet consisting of an Address and a private key or a batch of them.
 More commands will be added soon as needed.

 ### Instalation
+Before installation make sure to have [Cargo and Rust](https://www.rust-lang.org/tools/install) installed.
+Then run:

 ```
 cargo install purplecoincli
 ```